From the beginnings of our family's heritage in farming to a present-day cidery, winery, and tasting room: we have a story for the ages.

 By 1974, the orchard had expanded.
 Vernon (shown left at age 74 with his dog Missy) still worked Elvern Farms with his wife and their grandson Todd.
 For Vernon, there is no such thing as retirement.

 2017 was the year Hardball Cider started distribution in local PA counties.
 After over a year of customers asking where they could get his cider, Deen expanded his product with distributors nearby so his fans could get cider at local bars and grocery stores like Weis Markets.
-He even opened a small location in Reading Terminal, Philadelphia (left.)
+He even opened locations in Bethlehem and Reading Terminal Market in Philadelphia (left.)

 23 year-old Caleb Mack, a fourth generation Scottish-American and local farmer from Martin's Creek PA, enlists in the army for the 11th Division Pennsylvania Regiment.
 Caleb would survive the Civil War and come home to father a son he named Clarence.